Treatments for osteoarthritis

 People with OA should stick to gentle, low-impact exercise.
-It’s important to stop if you begin to feel any new joint pain.
+It’s important to stop exercising if you begin to feel any new or increased joint pain.
 Any aches that last for more than a few hours after you finish exercising mean that you’ve probably done too much.

-Remember, exercise isn’t just about aerobic conditioning.
-You also need to work on strength and stretching to support your joints and maintain your flexibility.
+When it comes to OA, exercise isn’t just about aerobic conditioning.
+You also need to work on strength and stretching to support your joints and to maintain your flexibility.

 Maintaining a healthy weight can reduce stress on joints.
 If you are overweight or obese, talk to your doctor about how to lose weight safely.
-Weight loss can help with the pain of OA.
-It may also reduce systemic inflammation that contributes to OA.
+Weight loss can help with the pain of OA, especially for OA of the knee.
+It may also reduce inflammation in the body.